torsteinelv/elegoo-obico-proxy/README.md

 ## Roadmap (v2.0.0)

 We invite contributions to reverse-engineer the Elegoo file transfer protocol to support direct G-code uploads in future releases.

+## Acknowledgments & Credits

+This project stands on the shoulders of giants.
+Special thanks to the open-source community and projects that made this proxy possible:

+- **[Moonraker-Obico](https://github.com/TheSpaghettiDetective/moonraker-obico):** For the official client-side logic translating Klipper events into the Obico cloud/self-hosted ecosystem.
+- **Home Assistant Elegoo Community Research:** For the vital groundwork in reverse-engineering the Elegoo CC2/TinaLinux MQTT packet structures and telemetry topics.
+- **[Klipper](https://github.com/Klipper3d/klipper) & [Moonraker](https://github.com/Arksine/moonraker):** For defining the standard open 3D printing APIs that we emulate here.